 • Restrictions on certain events and participation in clubs or athletic teams

 • Probation, suspension, or expulsion from dormitories

 • Final probation (If found responsible for additional offense you will be automatically suspended)

 Fraternities and sororities that are accused may also be punished as a group.
 The organization can be suspended or may no longer be recognized by the school.

 The policies at schools and universities have become much stricter about hazing due to the national attention hazing incidents have received in the past few decades.

-Being accused of Hazing is very serious allegation that warrants care if you have been notified of an allegation that has been made against you.
+Being accused of a hazing violation is very serious allegation that warrants care if you have been notified of an allegation that has been made against you.

 A hazing adjudication within a university’s disciplinary process can cause permanent harm.
 In addition to potentially facing such things as suspension, expulsion, or other consequences, you may face collateral consequences that continue long after your case is over.
 If you find yourself in this situation, please call me at 516-742-2300 for a free consultation.
 We will discuss your situation and I will give you advice on how to move forward.